hortonworks-spark/shc/README.md

 ## Running in secure cluster

-There are two ways to run your applications in secure clusters.
-One is to use Spark internal HBaseCredentialProvider, the other is to use SHCCredentialsManager.

-Spark internal HBaseCredentialProvider only supports use cases which access a single secure HBase cluster.
-If your applications need to access multiple secure HBase clusters, please use SHCCredentialsManager instead.
-Also, HBaseCredentialProvider can not retrieve or renew
-HBase tokens, so it can not support long running applications running beyond the lifetimes of HBase tokens.
-Users can set _spark.yarn.security.credentials.hbase.enabled_ to false/true to disable/enable HBaseCredentialProvider, which is enabled by default.

-SHCCredentialsManager supports a single secure HBase cluster as well as multiple secure HBase clusters.
-It will retrieve new HBase tokens when current
-HBase tokens are going to be expired, so it can support long running applications.

-### Using Spark internal HBaseCredentialProvider

 For running in a Kerberos enabled cluster, the user has to include HBase related jars into the classpath as the HBase token retrieval and renewal is done by Spark, and is independent of the connector.
 In other words, the user needs to initiate the environment in the normal way, either through kinit or by providing principal/keytab.
-The following examples show how to run in a secure cluster with both yarn-client and yarn-cluster mode. **Note that** if your Spark includes the patch of _["SPARK-20059: Use the correct classloader for HBaseCredentialProvider"](https://github.com/apache/spark/pull/17388)_, you do not need to set _SPARK_CLASSPATH_.
+The following examples show how to run in a secure cluster with both yarn-client and yarn-cluster mode. **Note that** if your Spark includes the patch of _["SPARK-20059: Use the correct classloader for HBaseCredentialProvider"](https://github.com/apache/spark/pull/17388)_ or the Spark version is 2.1.1+, you do not need to set _SPARK_CLASSPATH_.
 Otherwise, _SPARK_CLASSPATH_ has to be set for both modes, and the example jar is just a placeholder for Spark.

     export SPARK_CLASSPATH=/usr/hdp/current/hbase-client/lib/hbase-common.jar:/usr/hdp/current/hbase-client/lib/hbase-client.jar:/usr/hdp/current/hbase-client/lib/hbase-server.jar:/usr/hdp/current/hbase-client/lib/hbase-protocol.jar:/usr/hdp/current/hbase-client/lib/guava-12.0.1.jar